Abdulaziznas/UCGretina/README.md

 > Set the offset of the target along the beam axis.

+/Cache/AngularDistribution/a0 <double>
+/Cache/AngularDistribution/a2 <double>
+/Cache/AngularDistribution/a4 <double>

+> Set the coefficients of the gamma-ray angular distribution.

 ## Visualization ##

 Run the macro file `vis/vis.mac` an interactive session: